brotherhoodMonk/gyan/angular.md

 community.
 It aims to simplify both the development and the testing of such applications by providing a framework for client-side model–view–controller (MVC) and model–view–viewmodel (MVVM) architectures.
- The AngularJS framework works by first reading the Hypertext Markup Language (HTML) page, which has additional custom HTML attributes embedded into it.
+ The AngularJS framework works by first reading the Hypertext Markup Language page, which has additional custom HTML attributes embedded into it.
 Angular interprets those attributes as directives to bind input or output parts of the page to a model that is represented by standard JavaScript variables.
 The values of those JavaScript variables can be manually set within the code,